 Once we are done, it’s time to do a gallery walk so students can see each other’s projects.

-This art project is my go-to lesson that I repeat year after year and makes learning about European Exploration more fun.
+This art project is my go-to lesson that I repeat year after year, and it makes learning about European Exploration more fun.

-If you want to read more about how I use visuals and background knowledge to teach students about European Exploration, you can read more about it in a blog post I created HERE.
+If you want to read more about how I use visuals and background knowledge to teach students about European Exploration, you can read more about it in a blog post I wrote HERE.

-If you want to make your life easier by having a template and step-by-step Google slide directions for your students, check out my lesson HERE.
+If you want to make your life easier by having a template and step-by-step Google Slides directions for your students, check out my lesson HERE.
 You got this!
 Giselle